Graduate Student Awards

 The Pringle, MS, PhD, and teaching awards are effectively cash awards, whereas the Neal and Cross awards are research funding awards.

-See below for information regarding required nomination materials (Link to 2025 Graduate Award Solicitation Letter).
-The deadline for submission for all awards in 2025 is Monday, March 3 5:00PM.
-Materials should be sent directly to the Graduate Director, Allen McNamara at allenmc@msu.edu with Graduate Secretary, Rachell Pickell (pickellr@msu.edu) CCed.
-Allen will send you a confirmation email shortly after receiving your materials – please inquire with Allen if you do not get confirmation from Allen within a few days after submission.
+See below for information regarding required nomination materials.
+The deadline for submission for all awards in 2026 is Monday, March 2 5:00PM.
+Materials should be sent directly to the Graduate Director, Allen McNamara at allenmc@msu.edu with Graduate Secretary, Rachell Pickell (pickellr@msu.edu) CC'ed.
+Allen will send you a confirmation email shortly after receiving your materials — please inquire with Allen if you do not get confirmation from Allen within a few days after submission.

 Neal Research Award for Graduate Students